-- (i) A financial offer calculated on the basis of Delivered Duty Paid (DDP) (Grand Total) for the works tendered as per Tender Response Format [inclusive of maintenance for 5 years as applicable to cover the defects liability period].
+- (i) A financial offer calculated on the basis of Delivered Duty Paid (DDP) 2010 (Grand Total) for the works tendered as per Tender Response Format.
 (Note 3) - (ii) A filled-in Bill of Quantities (as per document available to download online from www.etenders.gov.mt) as per Tender Response Format.
 (Note 3)